What's the Problem?

 Do I Have a Peloton Bike Pedals Lawsuit?

-If you or a loved one was injured by a recalled bike pedals, you should contact our law firm immediately.
+If you or a loved one was injured by a recalled bike pedal, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.